red-axe/am-editor/docs/plugin/plugin-mention.md

 `onClick`: Triggered when clicking on the "mention"

+`onMouseEnter`: Triggered when the mouse moves over the "mention"

 `action`: query address, always use `GET` request

 `data`: When querying, these data will be sent to the server at the same time